 The other show we saw was the classic Mamma Mia! which we enjoyed, other nights showcased popular gay comedians.
 You are paying for the entertainment so you should definitely go and see it!

-11) An Atlantis Cruise is not just a floating gay ടex cruise
+Is an Atlantis Cruise just a floating gay ടex cruise

 There is so much going on at all hours of the day, and if you try and attend between 2-3 parties a day you will burn out!
 It is totally OK to take a night off!